-2.38 Moreover, regardless of the fact that some NEDs are subject to limited individual responsibilities and potential accountability under the SMR, the PRA considers it vital that boards as a whole understand the Threshold Conditions, Fundamental Rules and more detailed underlying rules in the PRA Rulebook.
-Boards should establish within their firms a culture that supports adherence to the spirit and letter of these requirements.(2)
+2.38 Moreover, regardless of the fact that some NEDs are subject to limited individual responsibilities and potential accountability under the SMR, the PRA considers it vital that boards as a whole understand the Threshold Conditions in FSMA, the Fundamental Rules and other detailed underlying rules in the PRA Rulebook.
+Boards should establish within their firms a culture that supports adherence to the spirit and letter of these requirements.